 Mikko Kosonen, Ph.D.
 (Econ.), born 1957, has served as President of Sitra, the Finnish Innovation Fund, since 2008.
 Before that he had different leadership positions at Nokia, for example Senior Vice President of Strategy and Business Infrastructure.
 Kosonen is board member in Telia-Sonera, Technology Academy Finland and the Foundation for Economic Education.
 He was awarded Honorary Professorship of Budapest Business School in 2012.

 MSc (Econ.)
 Sari Baldauf, born 1955, is a professional board member in several companies and organisations.
-She is Chair of the Board at Fortum and Member of the Supervisory Board at Deutsche Telekom and Daimler.
+She is Senior Advisor at DevCo Partners, Chair of the Board at Vexve Holding and Non-Executive Director at Deutsche Telekom and Daimler.
 She worked previously at Nokia Corporation in various executive positions, and as a member of the Nokia Executive Board.
 Sari Baldauf is an honorary doctor of Aalto University and University of Turku.

 Karel Ch.
 A. M. Luyben, Professor

 Professor Karel Ch.
 A. M. Luyben, born 1951, is Rector Magnificus of Delft University of Technology in the Netherlands.
 He is Professor of Biochemical Engineering.
 Previously he has worked as Dean of the Faculty of Applied Sciences and as Scientific Director of the Graduate School Biotechnological Sciences Delft Leiden.
 He provides industry and government with consultation in the areas of technology, innovation and industrial policies and he is also co-founder of a research-based SME.